Webinars and Courses

 Preston B. Cline

-Join us as Dr. Preston Cline presents Mission Critical Team training, a way to resolve complex adaptive problems in an immersive, but constrained (five minutes or less) temporal environments, where the consequence of failure can be critical.
+Dr. Preston Cline presents Mission Critical Team training, a way to resolve complex adaptive problems in an immersive, but constrained (five minutes or less) temporal environments, where the consequence of failure can be critical.

 Our future with fire: barriers and opportunities for the revitalization of fire stewardship